Franzeu/Simple-Bot/README.md

 Currently in the works :

 Basic Commands :
 Clear Command - Clears certain amount of messages in discord (DONE) Rock-Paper-Scissor - Plays Rock-Paper-Scissor with the user (DONE) Flip Coin - Flips a coin for the user
 Randomizer - Randomizes a list that the user wants Ping Checker : Checks ping for discord

 Advanced Commands :
-    Coronavirus Info - Checks out the current status of the pandemic in the United States Information that will be provided :
-            - Amount of confirmed cases
-            - Amount of confirmed cases that was obtained today
-            - Total Deaths
-    Reddit Subreddit Notifier - Sends a message when a new post is posted in a subreddit
+Coronavirus Info - Checks out the current status of the pandemic in the United States Reddit Subreddit Notifier - Sends a message when a new post is posted in a subreddit